PCLLAB/pcllab.github.io/docs/handbook/programming-guide/counterbalence.md

-# Randomized Conditions and Counterbalenced Versions
+# Randomized Conditions and Counterbalanced Versions

 Sometimes (especially with in-person experiments) participants will be assigned to conditions by the experimenter.
 Other times, we will have the program randomly assign participants to conditions.